Def-Try/CustomMusic/README.md

-Go to /music directory, and put your music into one of following directories: sandbox, attack, survival, pvp -> plays in gamemodes general -> plays if music was not found boss -> plays if boss has spawned
+Go to /music directory, and put your music into one of following directories: sandbox, attack, survival, pvp -> plays in gamemodes;
+general -> plays if music for gamemode was not found;
+boss -> plays if boss has spawned;
 # TODO
 waves music(/wawes)
 editor and menu music("/editor,/menu"